-lilac’s curriculum topics are based on seasonal and cultural events as well as the children’s interests, which we discuss during circle time in the morning.
-The overall principles of our program are rooted in elements of traditional curricula, such as Reggio Emilia, Montessori and Magda Gerber’s RIE (Resources for Infant Educares) and paired with meaningful play as the basis of every learning experience for young children.
+lilac’s curriculum topics are based on seasonal and cultural events as well as the children’s interests, which we discuss during morning meetings.
+The overall principles of our program are rooted in elements of traditional curricula, such as Reggio Emilia, Montessori as well as academic programs and paired with meaningful play as the basis of every learning experience for young children.
 This is why lilac’s curriculum also grounds in the National Association for the Education of Young Children (NAEYC) and the five elements that are essential to meaningful play to create rich learning experiences, which are:

 The impulse to play comes from a natural desire to understand the world.
 This play impulse is as strong as your child’s desire for food or sleep.
 It is this intrinsic motivation that allows a child to regulate her own feelings and desires in order to keep playing.
 Because children eventually find it more important to be part of play with their friends than to satisfy their own wants and needs at that moment, children learn self-control.
 And self-control has been shown to lead to success in later years, especially in today’s information age, where distractions are part of daily life.